Image Optimization for Blogs and Content Websites

 Image Compression Without Quality Loss

-Responsive Images and Mobile Optimization
+Responsive Images and Mobile Optimisation

 Alt Text as an SEO and Accessibility Signal